 IO is a portable, modular portable audio recorder.
 IO is a great companion for podcasters, solo musicians and content creators.

 This lamp is meant to provoke deep, meditative thought.
 In a group setting, it sparks meaningful conversations.

 Automotive Renderings – Muscle Car Concept

 Concept designer Harald Belker let me render one of his designs!
 My first automotive rendering experience included his concept car.

-I worked with Focusrite to create an animated launch video for Circuit Tracks, a standalone groovebox.
-Here’s some insight into the project.
+I worked with Focusrite to create an animated launch video for Circuit Rhythm, the follow-up and companion to Circuit Tracks.

 I had the privilege of helping Peloton create a library of product images to aid in a successful product launch at CES 2018.